 Leg or lower back pain called sciatica could originate in the sacral region, because a portion of the sciatic nerve exits the spinal cord from the upper sacral vertebrae.
 A pinched nerve resulting from a herniated disc or bulging disc in the sacral region could cause pain, tingling, or numbness in either leg, as well as chronic lower back pain.

 Chronic pain originating from the sacrum can be treated conservatively, using physical therapy, pain medicine, or other techniques.
-If pain persists, your doctor may present surgery as an option.
+If pain persists, your physician may present surgery as an option.